What is Occupational Therapy?

 The top candidates from these interviews will be offered one of the limited spaces for admission to the 3+2 MSOT program through Saint Joseph’s University.

-For more information on the Occupational Therapy program at Jefferson, visit the Jefferson Website.
+For more information on the Occupational Therapy program, visit the Thomas Jefferson website.